 17. Vitamin D3

 Vitamin D3 can calm temporary inflammation in the gut, but research shows that supplementation can also increase the diversity of your gut microbiome and ward off bad guy bacteria10.
 As a bonus, vitamin D3 can help your body metabolize glucose for improved insulin sensitivity.
+Vitamin D3 is included in our Glucose Support formula.

 Zinc—found in oysters, beef, nuts, and beans—is a mineral with significant protective properties for your gut.
 Not only does zinc protect and strengthen the gut barrier, but a deficiency can lead to gut membrane damage.
 Interestingly, zinc also seems to have a protective effect on your gut microbes, and a lack of this important mineral can negatively impact your microbiome11.
+Zinc is included in our Immune and PRO-Dental formulas.

 With so many valuable options to positively support your gut health, it’s a good idea to work with a functional or integrative practitioner to find the best supplements for your unique body.